AfiUSD

 AFI-X: Fixed in commit 0e5d3da.
 Add on-chain time restriction to

-for consistent invocation frequency.Cantina Managed: Fix verified.
+distributeYieldfor consistent invocation frequency.Cantina Managed: Fix verified.

 Possibly dangerous storage code layout